prisma/prisma-fundamentals/instruqt/01-intro-to-prisma-schema/01-intro-to-prisma-schema/assignment.md

 ---
 Intro
 ======
-This training course uses the VSCode Editor.
-The application for this lab is opened in VSCode at app/example-app.
 To navigate the project click on the files and folders in the File Explorer in the left hand column.
 There is a terminal window for running commands built-in to VSCode at the bottom right.

 Click on the Steps bar below to expand the section and see the steps to complete.
 Once you believe you've completed all the steps, click the Check button in the bottom right of this instruction panel to check your work.